fluent-ffmpeg/node-fluent-ffmpeg/README.md

 **Aliases**: `thumbnail()`, `thumbnails()`, `screenshot()`, `takeScreenshots()`.

 Use the `screenshots` method to extract one or several thumbnails and save them as PNG files.
+There are a few caveats with this implementation, though:

+* It will not work on input streams.
+* Progress information reported by the `progress` event is not accurate.
+* It doesn't interract well with filters.
+In particular, don't use the `size()` method to resize thumbnails, use the `size` option instead.

 The `options` argument is an object with the following keys:

 * `folder`: output folder for generated image files.
 Defaults to the current folder.
 * `filename`: output filename pattern (see below).
 Defaults to "tn.png".